 Review the Pension Fund Annual Report and Accounts for content and compliance.

 Review statutory policy statements on a periodic basis.
-The list of statutory policies and last review dates are in Appendix A. The Communications Policy, Governance Compliance Statement and discretions policies are due for review in 2023/2024.
+The list of statutory policies and last review dates are in Appendix A. The Communications Policy, and Governance Compliance Statement are due for review in 2024/2025.

 Monitor and review changes to regulations and guidance at Pensions Board meetings.